giancosta86/Aurora/README.md

   * Include files under **src/generated/dist**

-  * Include scripts for ensuring the required Java version (if declared in the project settings) is installed: if the user does not have at least such version, the Java download page is opened in a browser
+  * Include scripts for ensuring the required Java version is installed and run: if the user does not have at least such version, the Java download page is opened in a browser

   * For GUI applications (the default), use **javaw** in lieu of **java** on Windows